phoid/Obstacle_detection/README.md

 ### To run server:
 python server.py in CMD/Terminal
-Running Daniel's algorithm will send to the database, which is hosted on Alex's computer
+Running Daniel's algorithm will send to the database, which is hosted on Alex's computer Change IP address in the code to send to a different server